ourzora/nouns-builder/apps/web/README.md

 ### Generating typed graphql queries

-We use [graphql-codegen](https://www.the-guild.dev/graphql/codegen) to generate typed queries for graphql-request based off of the Zora [api schema](https://api.zora.co/graphql).
-All queries are defined under `src/data/graphql/queries/` and auto-generated to `src/data/graphql/sdk.generated.ts`.
+We use [graphql-codegen](https://www.the-guild.dev/graphql/codegen) to generate typed queries for [graphql-request](https://github.com/jasonkuhrt/graphql-request) based off of the Zora [api schema](https://api.zora.co/graphql).
 The codegen config is defined in `codegen.yml`.

-Note: `sdk.generated.ts` is automatically generated and should not be touched
+In order to generate a new query:

-1. Add relevant query/fragment to `src/data/graphql/queries` or `src/data/graphql/fragments`
+1. Add relevant queries or fragments to `src/data/graphql/queries` or `src/data/graphql/fragments`
 2. Run `pnpm run codegen` to re-generate `sdk.generated.ts`
 3. Check in and commit updated `sdk.generated.ts` file
 4. Use the generated sdk query and types (as referenced below)